Starlight-driven flared-staircase geometry in radiation hydrodynamic models of protoplanetary disks: Introduction

 We aim to provide limits to the thermal wave instability with a realistic radiation hydrodynamic model with frequency-dependent irradiation and cooling via FLD.
 We relax the vertically isothermal assumption of past models, and model advection and thermodynamics in 2.5D self-consistently.
 While \citet{2024Kutra} also include mass advection in 2.5D with \texttt{ATHENA++}, our models have a more accurate treatment of radiation transfer.
 The ray-traced irradiation + FLD approach also models the transition from the optically thick to thin regime better \citep{2013Kuiper} than \citet{2022Pavlyuchenkov2D}, which is more suited for optically thick disks.
 We also explore a higher resolution compared to them, and compare our models with the M1 moment transfer method \citep{2022FuksmanKlahr}.
 Finally, we extend the gas-only disk simulations to include dust settling in the hydrostatic approach, providing the first results on how dust impacts starlight-driven shadows and the thermal wave instability.

-In Sects.~\ref{sec:theory}~\&~\ref{sec:numerics} we outline the physics used in our model, the model parameters, and the numerical methods used.
+For clarity throughout this article, we adopt the following definitions for the words "staircase", "bump", and "shadow": a staircase is a step-like modulation in the irradiation absorption surface as a function of radius, consisting of a heated, puffed-up front (a bump) and a colder backside (a shadow).
+In this context, we note that a bump refers to the locally elevated, irradiated region, rather than the more traditional temperature/pressure gradient inversion commonly associated with the term.
+A shadow, in turn, corresponds to the dip in the irradiation flux downstream, which we trace through the midplane temperature decrease of at least 5\% relative to the background power-law, this is clearly illustrated by the sketch in Fig.~\ref{fig:sketchii}.
+In Sect.~\ref{sec:theory} we outline the physics used in our model, the model parameters, and the numerical methods used.
 In Sects.~\ref{sec:results-fiducial}--\ref{sec:results-dust} we show the results from our hydrostatic, dynamical, and dust models.
 We then discuss the implications of our results in the context of previous work in Sect.~\ref{sec:discussion} and summarize our findings in Sect.~\ref{sec:summary}.